maxlambrecht/svid-exercise/README.md

 ## SVID basic validation

 ##### This example contains:
- - A HTTP-based SPIFFE Verifiable Identity Document (SVID) validation service that takes a SPIFFE ID as a configuration parameter.
+ - A HTTP-based SPIFFE Verifiable Identity Document [SVID](https://github.com/spiffe/spiffe/blob/master/standards/SPIFFE-ID.md) validation service that takes a SPIFFE ID as a configuration parameter.
+ The service uses [go-spiffe](https://github.com/spiffe/go-spiffe) to parse the SVID and obtain the Subject Alternative Name
  - A client that connects over mTLS using an SVID.

 ###### The service returns: